MarcusVinicius648/IMCalculator/README.md

 # IMCalculator
 My first project school with HTML, CSS and JavaScript.
-I was test how to create a repository on GitHub
+I was testing how to create a repository on GitHub and improve my experience